AdaCore/gnatstudio/docs/users_guide/environment.rst

   Contains the value of the `PATH` environment variable just before GPS was started.
-GPS uses this to restore the proper environment before spawning applications no matter what directories it needed to set for its own purposes.
+GPS uses this to restore the proper environment before spawning applications independently of what directories it needs to put into its own path.

 *GPS_STARTUP_LD_LIBRARY_PATH*
   .. index:: GPS_STARTUP_LD_LIBRARY_PATH